dragonfly-science/dragonfab/README.md

 * `remote_path` - This is used for a relative path management.
 Don't specify it if you want to use absolute paths for other path variables.
 Must end in a trailing slash.
-* `django_path` - Remote path to django app (and where settings.py is expected to be).
+* `lxc` - The lxc to create, start, connect to, for running fabric commands.
+* `lxc_template` - The lxc that is used as a tempalte to create `lxc` if it is missing.
+Looks for an lxc `vanilla` by default.
-* `django_site_settings` - A django settings file that is used for customising it to an environment.
-This is typically imported by the main settings.py.
+* `debconf` - The file that is used for configuring a debian package when the `deb.deploy` command is executed.
-  This variable should be the path to a local file.
-* `django_secrets` - Another django settings file extension that is imported by settings.py.
-This one is not kept in repository and typically contains API keys and passwords.

 ## Debian packaging